 Whether you call it farm to plate, field to fork, farm to table or field to plate, in a Vermont restaurant, it typically means the owners and chefs have direct purchasing relationships with local farmers, prepare menus based on what is seasonally fresh in Vermont, create shorter menus with a higher concentration of locally pasture-raised meat and use local produce first, followed by regional.
 Highly esteemed farm to plate restaurants, most of which are chef-owned, commonly identify the sources of local ingredients on their menus and Web sites.

 Where do Vermonters go when they want to savor the best meals prepared with the freshest Vermont ingredients?
-As you roam the Green Mountain state, seek out one — or all — of these 12 local favorites that are devoted to farm to plate cuisine:
+As you roam the Green Mountain state, seek out one—or all—of these 12 local favorites that are devoted to farm to plate cuisine.

 Hen of the Wood

-Reservations are a must for chef-owner Eric Warnstedt's wooded dining cellar in a vintage 1835 grist mill, located just minutes off I-89 at exit 10 in Waterbury.
+Reservations are a must for chef-owner Eric Warnstedt's wooden dining cellar in a vintage 1835 grist mill, located just minutes off I-89 at exit 10 in Waterbury.
 Devoted to "serving seasonal American food celebrating the farms of Vermont and the Northeast," Hen of the Wood sets the standard in farm to table restaurants.
 Warnstedt has been named a James Beard Awards finalist for Best Chef in the Northeast repeatedly.
 Dinner is served Tuesday through Saturday.
 A second Hen of the Wood debuted at the end of 2013 in the recently opened Hotel Vermont in Burlington.
 Dinner is served here nightly.

 Roots the Restaurant